-Co-moderators: Laura Olson Osterman (University of Colorado Boulder) and Wendell Schwab (Penn State Univeristy)
+Co-moderators: Laura Olson Osterman (University of Colorado Boulder) and Wendell Schwab (Pennsylvania State University)

 This workshop will explore recent changes in media, media literacy, communications, and publishing in contemporary Muslim communities across the East European and Eurasian region, and how these changes affect sociopolitical trends, personal beliefs and identities.
-We invite presentations on how media influences people and events, shapes ideology and behavior, instigates or quells political action, sustains diasporas of ethnicity and belief, propagates flows of knowledge, and contributes to the construction and mobilization of identity within these communities.
+Presentations will discuss how media influences people and events, shapes ideology and behavior, instigates or quells political action, sustains diasporas of ethnicity and belief, propagates flows of knowledge, and contributes to the construction and mobilization of identity within these communities.
 We interpret “media” broadly to include news media, social media, internet media, cinema, and print media.
 The workshop will include presentations by participants, discussions of recent scholarship, and bibliographical presentations by Slavic Reference Service staff.

 This workshop is made possible by funding from the Department of State’s Program for the Study of Eastern Europe and the Independent States of the Former Soviet Union (Title VIII).